-Dry beans are a dicot crop with epigeal emergence, meaning that after germination, the cotyledons and the growing point push up above ground.
+Dry beans (Phaseolus vulgaris) are a dicot crop with epigeal emergence, meaning that after germination, the cotyledons and the growing point push up above ground.
 The first true leaves are single and opposite, with all following leaves being trifolate, with three leaflets arranged on alternate sides of the stem.
 White, purple, or pink flowers, depending on the market class, emerge at the upper leaf axils.
 Flowers are self-pollinated prior to opening but are susceptible to heat and moisture stress that can result in flower abortion.

 Two basic plant growth habits are found in dry edible beans, determinate (bush) or indeterminate (vining or trailing).
 With determinate growth, stem elongation stops when the terminal flowers on the main stem develop.
 Indeterminate growth means that flowering and pod filling will continue simultaneously or alternately, as long as temperature and moisture availability permits growth to occur.